Forte42/Ethereum_Payments_Processor/README.md

 ![streamlit_screenshot](Images/app_screenshot.png)

 You can use the sidebar to select a hypothetical fintech professional, the number of hours you'd like to hire them for, and then send a transaction to their Eth address.
+You should be able to see the amount of eth in your wallet going down.

 ---